0237h/code4rena-scraper/README.md

 What's been implemented so far:

-- Timeline of wardens participations and bar chart of the number of new participants grouped by their first contest date – *pro tip: drag the mouse on the bar chart to filter for starting dates in the timeline chart*.
+- Timeline of wardens participations and bar chart of the number of new participants grouped by their first contest date – *pro tip: drag the mouse on the right bar chart to filter for starting dates in the timeline chart*.

 ![Participant's longevity](charts_data/preview_participants_longevity.png)
 [Try it here !](https://nbviewer.org/github/Krow10/code4rena-github-scraper/blob/master/charts_data/participants_longevity.ipynb)